RobTillaart/X9C10X/README.md

 ## X9C base class

 This is the most minimalistic base class.
-It does not provide position information but that is sometimes enough.
+It does not provide position information but sometimes that is just enough.

 - **X9C()** Constructor.
 - **void begin(uint8_t pulsePin, uint8_t directionPin, uint8_t selectPin)**